shyrlee/Shirley-Xia-Portfolio/README.md

 Please don't hesitate to open the links for more information on each project!

 ### Coffee Sales Dashboard
-**Goal:** To combine multiple tables using XLOOKUP and INDEX about data regarding coffee sales.
-Followed a comprehensive video to create this dashboard.
+**Goal:** To combine multiple tables of data about coffee sales using XLOOKUP and INDEX.
+Followed a comprehensive video to create a dashboard.

 **Skills:** XLOOKUP, IF function, Mathematical Function, INDEX, Pivot Tables, Dashboard, Data Visualization